Chapter 1 : The Vision

 If I had a vision of what I think Australia would look like in future years then this is what I would see.
 And think about this….
 You always hear about the rise of China, or the rise of India, or the rise of Africa.
 You never hear anyone talk about the rise of Australia.
 Well, maybe we should think about it ourselves.
 After all, no one else is going to think about it.

-Australians will realise that without ready and economical access to water in all parts of Australia, then this country will not realise its true potential.
+Australians will realise that without ready and economical access to water in all parts of Australia, this country will not realise its true potential.
 If you look at how civilisations have grown and developed throughout human history, they have only ever done so in areas of favourable climatic and environmental conditions.
 So reliable access to clean water was essential.
 In the past that meant humans needed to go where Mother Nature provided such conditions.

 I believe we are now entering a time in human development where we will be able to change the environment sustainably to provide favourable human habitation anywhere in this country.
 And I provide a possible argument, imagining what progress toward that vision might look like over the next 50 or so years in Australia.